Guide to developing your COVID-19 workplace safety plan

 - the Ministry of Labour, Training and Skills Development

 - the workplace’s joint health and safety committee or health and safety representative

 Additionally, you must report any occupationally acquired illnesses to the WSIB within three days of receiving notification of the illness.

-You do not need to determine where a case was acquired.
+You do not need to determine where a case was acquired and you do not need proof of a positive covid 19 test.
 If it’s reported to you as an occupational illness, you must report the case.